 Attending a conference or workshop without presenting will also be funded if the meeting is identified in the original Collaborative Plan of Support.
 Applications are accepted twice a year, for Fall/Winter travel and Spring/Summer travel.
 Fellows can apply for both Fall/Winter and Spring/Summer funding, up to $1,500 per trip per application.
 Mentors can request travel support for one trip per year when accompanying their fellow(s), up to $1,500.

 Funding for Fellow (maximum): $1,500 Funding for Mentor (maximum): $1,500

 A travel ban to states deemed to have discriminatory laws went into effect in California through AB 1887.
 As a result, CDIP will not fund travel to the following states:

 Between 7/1 and 12/31

 Travel Grant Awardee ListsAwardee List for Fall Competition

 Awardee List for Spring Competition

-CDIP Scholars are eligible to apply for membership to the National Center for Faculty Development & Diversity (NCFDD).
+CDIP Fellows are eligible to apply for membership to the National Center for Faculty Development & Diversity (NCFDD).
 NCFDD is an independent professional development, training and mentoring community for over 71,000 faculty, post-docs and grad students, dedicated to supporting academics in making successful transitions throughout their career.
 If a Scholar’s doctoral institution does not hold an institutional membership, CDIP can pay for individual student membership of $240.

 To check for your institution’s membership,